 Whitepapers, FAQs, and the AWS Documentation will be your primary study materials for this exam.
 Experience in building systems will also be helpful, since the exam constitutes of multiple scenario type questions.
-You can learn more details on your exam through the official Exam Guide here.
+You can learn more details on your exam through the official SAA-C02 Exam Guide here.
 Do a quick read on it to be aware of how to prepare and what to expect on the exam itself.

 For the AWS Certified Solutions Architect Associate exam, we recommend going through the FREE AWS Exam Readiness video course, official AWS sample questions, AWS whitepapers, FAQs, AWS cheat sheets, and AWS practice exams.

 We recommend that you read the following whitepapers for your review.
 They contain a lot of concepts and strategies which are important for you to know.